In preparation for your first visit to our clinic, we want to make sure you are ready and know what to expect.

 Do I need a referral from a medical doctor to be seen by a physical therapist?

--In the state of California, physical therapists can evaluate and treat without a referral from a medical doctor.
+-In the state of California, physical therapists can evaluate and treat without a referral from a medical doctor for a maximum of 12 visits.
 However, some insurance companies maintain that they require a prescription to utilize their coverage.
-Our administrators can help you to verify your specific insurance coverage.
+If you have questions please call our clinic can help you to verify your specific insurance coverage.